NicoHood/SecureLoader/Readme.md

 ##### Firmware upgrade sequence
 1. Receive signed firmware checksums from the PC
-2. Verify the authentic of the firmware checksums
+2. Verify the authenticity of the firmware checksums
 3. Receive next firmware page from the PC and verify the page checksum
 4. Abort if the checksum is invalid
 5. Flash the valid page